-This is an ongoing site-specific, research-based art project that interrogates the role of public monuments in the formation of collective memory. was conducted in South Asia at monuments in Pakistan, Bangladesh, and India, created to commemorate the Partitions of 1947 and 1971.
-The primary sites of my research are the Jallianwallan Bagh memorial in Punjab, India; the Minar-e-Pakistan memorial, in Lahore, Pakistan; and the Martyred Intellectuals monument in Rayer Bazar, Dhaka, Bangladesh.
-In addition, certain historical objects from these years have also been included in this project as objects of memory.
-Casts of the Soap Factory in Minneapolis, are also subversively included in this installation to localize this work here in the US.
+This anti-memorial is an ongoing site-specific, research-based art project that interrogates the role of public monuments in the formation of collective memory.
+This project triangulates monuments built in Pakistan, Bangladesh, and India, to commemorate the Jallianwala Bagh massacre in 1919, the Partition of India in 1947 and the Bangladesh Liberation War in 1971.
+The primary sites of my research are the Minar-e-Pakistan memorial, in Lahore, Pakistan; the Martyred Intellectuals memorial, in Dhaka, Bangladesh; and the Jallianwala Bagh memorial in Punjab, India.

 Latex and silicone casts of sections of the monuments such as stairs, walls, doors, niches, and ornaments, capture details and textures of intimate spaces within the larger architecture.
 The skin-like materials make the “body” of the monument accessible in a corporeal manner.
-I think of these casts as the “skin” of the monuments which reveal every mark, stain, and blemish that has accumulated on their surfaces since they were constructed.
-In this visceral and abject form, these casts are able to allude to the counter-memories that are elided from these monuments, and are thus able to function as anti-memorials.
+I think of these casts as the “skin” of the monuments which reveal every mark, stain, and blemish that has accumulated on its surfaces since it was constructed.

 This installation attempts a metaphoric triangulation of the three "sites of memory" by juxtaposing the corporeal remains of these monuments and bridging the geographical and political disconnect between these monuments and the countries in which they exist.